wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-writing.md

 url: /my-writing
 ---

 I've always liked writing and have been doing it for a long time.
+I write a lot for work, and also have written a lot of creative writing.

 ### Work Essays and Articles

 The latest updated versions of these can always be found at: [https://github.com/wordswords/dotfiles/tree/master/notes](Github).

+I'm working on a way to format these properly within Hugo.
+For now though, the following will have to do.
+You can always view them in markdown in the Github repository.

 #### 'How to Get a Job - Supply/Demand Strategy'